codebar/manual/_posts/2015-02-05-organiser-guide.md

 Anyone signed up to codebar will be able to RSVP to the event through the workshop page but only people subscribed to your chapter will receive an email invitation.

+A few days out from the event, review the list of students for first-time attendees (anyone with a paw icon next to their name), and look for those with male pronouns or masculine-associated names.
+See if you can find their social media profile and check whether they meet the [eligibility criteria](https://codebar.io/student-guide#eligibility).
+If you're not able to find any information to indicate that they do meet the eligibility criteria, click the 'Eligibility' button on their profile to send out an automated eligibility check email.
+If they confirm that they're eligible, add a note to their profile so that you don't have to do this again.
+If they don't respond by midday on the day of the workshop, it's up to you whether you have a chat to them at the workshop or just remove them from the list.

 #### Name badges

 Giving people name badges helps out a lot.
 Remembering new names can be hard, especially for newcomers and this enables the attendees to always know who they are talking to and if they are a student or a coach, to avoid confusion.